Five-in-one

-The "five-in-one" overall plan (“五位一体”总体布局) is a political slogan promoted by the Chinese Communist Party (CCP) regarding how to achieve the CCP's stated goals of socialist modernization and the "great rejuvenation of the Chinese nation."
+The "five-in-one" overall plan is a political slogan promoted by the Chinese Communist Party (CCP) regarding how to achieve the CCP's stated goals of socialist modernization and the "great rejuvenation of the Chinese nation."

 History

 The slogan was first introduced by CCP General Secretary Hu Jintao at the 18th National Congress of the Chinese Communist Party in November 2012 as a way to achieve socialist modernization and the "great rejuvenation of the Chinese nation."
 Hu said the term was conductive to "the achievement of people-centered, comprehensively coordinated and sustainable scientific development".

-At the 19th Party National Congress in October 2017, the phrase was incorporated into Xi Jinping Thought.
+At the CCP's 19th National Congress in October 2017, the phrase was incorporated into Xi Jinping Thought.
 At the first session of the 13th National People's Congress on 11 March 2018, the preamble of the country's constitution was amended to include the overall plan.

 Content

 The "five-in-one" overall plan includes: